openkfw/open-geodata-model/docs/index.md

 ### Difference between exact and approximate locations

 For each project location there will be one exact[^1] or approximate geolocation data set.
 The exact geolocation designates the geographical end point of an international development assistance financial flow.
-Approximate locations can be used however, when no exact geoinformation is (yet) available, or such is not collected for other reasons (details see below).
+Approximate locations should be used however, when no exact geoinformation is (yet) available, when it is not collected due to security reasons or when you want to indicate your target location to be an administrative unit area (details see below).

 For exact locations, geographical data are to be collected with GPS tools and eventually edited in a Geographical Information System (GIS).
 Approximate locations should be given on administrative scales using the GADM database as a global standard.